alexholcombe/MOTcircular/experiment_specific/transient_attention/experiments_transient_attention.md

 - Have to be able to test attention both at final destination and at other locations, such as earlier in trajectory.
 - Basic condition is for cue to stop cold when target appears, stationary.
 Also have to try having target appear in motion, cue continuing to move with it.

-- Downside: adds temporal uncertainty to when target will appear.
 - Downside: endogenous attention may have time to get there, so need to make sure there's really a transient-attention bump there

 ## Concerns